 Research and collaboration

-Involvement in research enhances the skills and knowledge of our counsellors, and enables the use of cutting-edge counselling techniques across our service.
-Using Open Arms means you will receive treatment at the forefront of grief, trauma and relationship counselling.
+Open Arms contributes to a wide range of research projects.
+Involvement in research enhances the skills and knowledge of our counsellors, and enables the use of cutting-edge counselling and treatment programs across our service.
+Using Open Arms means you will receive treatment at the forefront of military aware, trauma informed counselling services.

 This process protects the mental and physical welfare, rights, and safety of research participants.